In Everything Give Thanks?

 Overwhelming victory is ours in Christ Jesus.
-In Christ even our adversities will work out for our ultimate good.
+In Christ, even our adversities will work out for our ultimate good.
 We can take comfort in knowing that just as Jesus prayed for Simon that his faith would not fail, even so, our High Priest is making intercession for us.
 He is preparing for us.
-We must be preparing for Him, remaining steadfast so that when He returns He'll find us faithful, in peace, and ready.
+We must be prepared for Him, remaining steadfast so that when He returns He'll find us faithful, in peace, and ready.

 Come close and set your heart to hear this precious promise, “He will wipe every tear from your eyes, and there will be no more death or sorrow or crying or pain.
 All these things are gone forever.”
 (Revelation 21:4)

 The trial is not the last word.
 The sickness is not the end.
 Your hope will not be disappointed.
 Our life here cannot compare to the eternal riches in glory.
 Believe like David that you will see the goodness of the Lord in the land of the living but set your hope on things eternal.